akosgei/company-crm/README.md

 we'd prefer to see a smaller project of high quality than completing every task in a rushed manner.
 If there is something you don't get around to implementing, just note it in the post-mortem.
 Feel free to ask any clarifying questions that you'd like!

+After the project is complete, please send us an invoice for $200 for the time you spent to finance@helpscout.com.
+Please include your banking details, so our finance team can pay you!

 ## What you're starting with

 This repo is a bare-bones Spring boot application with a single `POST` endpoint of `/company/import` and an H2 database.